wechirok/renice-cubed-wiki/mod-usage.md

 Because of this, the modpack may have a specific but still convenient and practical set of hotkeys.
 You can always change them to your preference by going to **Options → Controls → Key Binds…**.

+{% hint style="warning" %}
+Not all functionality and hotkeys are listed here.
+For deeper reference visit [our GitHub repo](https://github.com/wechirok/renice-cubed) or go directly to the [mod list](https://github.com/wechirok/renice-cubed/blob/main/MOD-LIST.md), then open the mod you need and check its documentation.
+{% endhint %}

 ## General utility

 | Mod / Feature | Action | Key |